salticus/salticus.github.io/content/posts/learning-to-program.md

 If you get discouraged with setting up Python, [download Racket][racket_download] and do the [Introduction to Racket with Pictures][racket_with_pictures].

-Note: a coworker warns me that Zed (the author of "the hard way" websites) cusses a lot when he lectures.
-The website uses clean language, so perhaps the videos do too, but I've never watched them.
+Note: a coworker warns me that Zed's lectures (the author of "the hard way" websites) contain a lot of objectionable language.
+The website uses nice language, so perhaps the videos do too, but I've never watched them.
 The written tutorials were plenty for me.